Dummy hotel booking, flight tickets: Why some UAE visit visas could be getting rejected

 Many media outlets in India, Pakistan and other South Asian countries as well as social media platforms claimed visit visa rejections by the UAE

-Majority of visit visas have been rejected due to applicants not meeting legal requirements such as return ticket, hotel booking and not having proof of funds, say travel industry executives.
+The majority of visit visas that have been rejected are due to applicants not meeting legal requirements such as return ticket, hotel booking and not having proof of funds, say travel industry executives.

 UAE's immigration authorities have made it mandatory for all visit visa holders flying into the country to carry sufficient funds, hotel accommodation or proof of residence, and return air ticket before the expiry of the tourist visa.